 - 1. Oversee and execute the Group's sustainability strategy. - 2.
-Review and ensure proper disclosures and compliance with the ESG Guide. - z.
-Treview and ensure proper disclosures and compliance with the Loci duide. - 3.
-Review the annual materiality assessment of ESG risks. - Review the internal procedures and system for the maintenance and generation of appropriate and accurate KPI data. - 5.
-Present and regularly report to the Board on sustainability performance. - Make recommendations to enhance sustainability strategies and practices. - 0.
-Mare recommendations to enmance sustainability strategies and practices.
+Review and ensure proper disclosures and compliance with the ESG Guide. - 3.
+Review the annual materiality assessment of ESG risks. - 4.
+Review the internal procedures and system for the maintenance and generation of appropriate and accurate KPI data. - 5.
+Present and regularly report to the Board on sustainability performance. - 6.
+Make recommendations to enhance sustainability strategies and practices.